 We designed our audit procedures in the context of our audit of the financial statements as a whole and in forming our opinion thereon.
 The following information in support of our opinion was addressed in this context, and we do not provide a separate opinion or conclusion on these matters.

 Audit response to the risks of fraud and non-compliance with laws and regulations

-We refer to page 22 of the manager's report where management of Aescap Genetics has included an overview of their own risk assessment.
+We refer to page 21 of the report for management's fraud risk assessment.